Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ~

-In the early 1800s, three Brasseaux brothers from the river joined their cousins on the western prairies and settled in Lafayette Parish.
-They substantially increased the size of the western branch of the family:
+In the early 1800s, three Brasseaux brothers from the river joined their cousins west of the Atchafalaya Basin and settled in Lafayette Parish, adding substantially to the western branch of the family:

-Joseph, fils, eldest son of Joseph Brasseaux and Théodose Gautreaux, born at St.-Gabriel on the river in September 1798, crossed the Atchafalaya Basin after her came of age and married Valiene, 15-year-old daughter of fellow Acadian Jean Dugas, at the Grand Coteau church, St. Landry Parish, in January 1822.
-They may have settled at Carencro.
+Joseph, fils, eldest son of Joseph Brasseaux and Théodose Gautreaux, born at St.-Gabriel on the river in September 1798, crossed the Atchafalaya Basin after her came of age and married Valiene, 15-year-old daughter of fellow Acadian Jean Dugas and Madeleine Sonnier, at the Grand Coteau church, St. Landry Parish, in January 1822.
+They settled probably near Carencro.
 Their daughters married into the Arceneaux family.
-Joseph may have died in Lafayette Parish in August 1842; he would have been only 41 years old that year.
-His succession record was not filed at the Vermilionville courthouse until December 1849.
+Joseph may have died in Lafayette Parish in August 1842; the Vermilionville priest who recorded the burial did not bother to give any parents' names, mention a wife, or give the age of the Joseph he buried; this Joseph would have been age 41 that year; his succession was not filed at the Vermilionville courthouse, Lafayette Parish, until December 1849.

 1

-Oldest son Joseph, fils, baptized at the Vermilionville church, Lafayette Parish, age 4 months, in June 1827, may have died young.
+Oldest son Joseph, fils, baptized at the Vermilionville church, Lafayette Parish, age 4 months, in June 1827, may have died young, unless he was the Joseph Brasseaux who died in Lafayette Parish in August 1842; if so, he would have been age 15.

 2

-Aurelien, baptized at the Vermilionville church, Lafayette Parish, age 7 months, in December 1829, married Amelia or Aurelia, daughter of fellow Acadian Pierre Cormier, fils of Carencro, at the Vermilionville church, Lafayette Parish, in August 1848.
-They probably settled at Carencro.
-Their son Joseph was born near Grand Coteau, St. Landry Parish, in June 1849, Moïse in February 1853, and Pierre Neuville in January 1855.
-Aurelien died in January 1863; the Vermilionville priest who recorded his burial said that Aurelien was 23 years old when he died, but he was 34; his succession record was filed at the Vermilionville courthouse the following March.
+Aurelien, baptized at the Vermilionville church, Lafayette Parish, age 7 months, in December 1829, married Amelia or Aurelia, daughter of fellow Acadians Pierre Cormier, fils and Céleste Babineaux of Carencro, at the Vermilionville church, Lafayette Parish, in August 1848.
+They settled probably at Carencro.
+Their son Joseph le jeune was born in June 1849, Moïse in February 1853, and Pierre Neuville in January 1855.
+Their daughters married Babineaux and Cormier cousins.
+Aurelien died in January 1863; the Vermilionville priest who recorded the burial said that Aurelien was age 23 when he died, but he was 34; his succession was filed at the Vermilionville courthouse the following March.
 One wonders if, like his younger brother Octave, Aurelien died in Confederate service.

 3

-Alcide, born in Lafayette Parish in April 1833, married Marie Félicee, called Félicie, 16-year-old daughter of fellow Acadian Leufroi Boudreaux, at the Vermilionville church, Lafayette Parish, in September 1850.
+Alcide, born in Lafayette Parish in April 1833, married Marie Félicie, called Félicie, 16-year-old daughter of fellow Acadian Leufroi Boudreaux and Marie Hébert, at the Vermilionville church, Lafayette Parish, in September 1850.
 Their son Justinien was born in Lafayette Parish in October 1861, and Jean Euclide was born posthumously in February 1864.
-Alcide died in January 1864; the Vermilionville priest who recorded his burial said that Alcide was 26 years old when he died, but he was 30.
+Alcide died in January 1864; the Vermilionville priest who recorded his burial said that Alcide was age 26 when he died, but he was 30; his succession was filed at the Vermilionville courthouse in March 1868.
 One wonders if, like his younger brother Octave, Alcide died in Confederate service.

 4